 It has been developed in recognition of the legal requirement on the local authority to work towards Air Quality Strategy (AQS) objectives under Part IV of the Environment Act 1995 and relevant regulations made under that part and to meet the requirements of the Local Air Quality Management (LAQM) statutory process.

-Implementation of this Plan will be subject to annual review with progress on measures set out within it reported annually within CWCC's air quality Annual Status Report (ASR).
+Implementation of this Plan will be subject to annual review with progress on measures set out within it reported annually within CWCC's air quality Annual Status Report (ASR) and published on our website.